 This study has been repeated in varying formats at major hospitals and universities, including Harvard, Yale, John Hopkins, the Mayo Clinic, and Cleveland Clinic just to name a select few.
 Results were consistent and repeatable.
 The other two oils that seem to facilitate memory, although to a slightly lesser degree are Lemon and Lavender.
 These oils seem to be slightly more appealing from a scent perspective to many people, so if you don’t like the smell of Rosemary, don’t lose hope!

 How do you use them for your family?
-First, be sure you have purchased the correct chemotype.
+First, be sure you have purchased the correct chemotype of memory boosting Essential Oils.
 They are:

 Diffusing is ALWAYS the fastest way to get essential oils into the bloodstream (YES, even faster than ingestion due to the surface area and efficiency of our lungs).
 If you prefer to apply topically, then 3 – 5 drops of any one of these oils into 10 ml (approximately 2 teaspoons) of a carrier oil such as grapeseed, almond or olive will do the trick.
 Note, I said ONE of these oils.
 Do not put all 3 into the 10 ml of carrier oil.